Bronze Patination for Conservators Workshop

 Getty Center, Los Angeles

-The second iteration of the workshop on the patination of bronze sculpture was developed in collaboration with Andrew Baxter and Steve Roy (Bronze et al, Ltd.), experts in patination and metalworking with over three decades of experience working with foundries, artists, and conservators.
+The third iteration of the workshop on the patination of bronze sculpture was developed in collaboration with Andrew Baxter and Steve Roy (Bronze et al, Ltd.), experts in patination and metalworking with over three decades of experience working with foundries, artists, and conservators.

 Patination of bronze and other copper alloys requires technical skills and familiarity with a wide range of materials and their interactions.
 As an introduction to this highly specialized practice, the workshop demonstrated the wide range of colors and effects that can be produced even with a limited number of solutions and pigments.